Most airlines cut off the free age at 24 months or two years of age.

 If you stay at an all-inclusive resort in Mexico, you can almost definitely find a family-friendly option that has babysitting services, kids amenities, and all the supplies you need (so you don’t have to worry about packing for every scenario).

 If you choose to go to Mexico with your baby, consider staying in the Cancun region so you don’t have to take a long bus ride to and from the airport.
+There are tons of things to do in the area so you won't' get bored, whether you're with your kids or you get to steal away.

 4. Key West, Florida